Osmania University: Main Campus

 The University College of Arts and Social Sciences, University College of Commerce & Business Management, University College of Technology, University College of Engineering, University College of Law, University College of Science, Institute of Advance Study in Education, and PG College of Physical Education.
 The university offers courses in Humanities, Arts, Sciences, Social Sciences, Law, Engineering, Medicine, Technology, Commerce and Business Management, Information Technology and Oriental Languages.
 In 2001, Osmania was awarded five-star status by the National Accreditation and Assessment Council (NAAC) of the University Grants Commission, part of the Government of India.

 The university has a campus of nearly 1600 acres (6 km^{2}) with 300,000 students (counting all the campuses, constituent affiliated colleges and district centres) making it one of the largest higher education systems in India.
 Nearly 5000 faculty and staff are employed at Osmania.
 It attracts students from across the nation as well as from other countries.
+The Osmania Medical College was once a part of the Osmania University System.
+However, it is now under the supervision of Kaloji Narayana Rao University of Health Sciences.